 When applying this method to other systems, similar corrections could be made based on melt inclusion data from previous eruptions, or even a reasonable estimate of the magmatic water content.
 We note that this is also not a problem unique to fluid inclusions – many mineral-melt barometers require the user to estimate the system’s H2O content.

 To consider this comment, we’ve included a compilation of XH2O for different volcanoes and plotted this in Fig 4.
-We have also added a small discussion of these at the end.
+We have added an entire section discussing the global applicability of the method.

 In addition, collection of real time-series samples from explosive volcanoes in their active phase maybe very problematic.